olykov/gym-bot/README.md

 - **Consistency**: Maintain workout intensity based on historical data
 - **Clear Reference**: Shows only complete previous sessions, not today's incomplete progress

-### 🎯 Smart Exercise Prioritization
+### 🎯 Smart Exercise Prioritization & Compact View

-When you select a muscle group, the bot automatically reorders exercises based on your training patterns:
+When you select a muscle group, the bot shows a streamlined interface based on your training patterns:

-**For experienced users:**
+**For experienced users (Compact View):**
 ```
 User's most frequent Chest exercises:
 1. Bench press (15 sessions)